 Endocrine Disruptors In Drinking Water: Its Examples, Effects, And Common Sources

-Every day, you are exposed to specific chemicals in your environment, affecting the hormones in your body.
+You are exposed to specific chemicals in your environment daily, which can affect your hormones.
 These chemicals are known as endocrine disruptors.

-Nowadays, these chemicals are used in your homes, offices, and other public places, and their usefulness can sometimes be problematic.
-It is found in cleaning products, personal care, cookware, and even food.
+Nowadays, these chemicals are used in homes, offices, and other public places, and their usefulness can sometimes be problematic.
+They are found in cleaning, personal care, cookware, and food.

-This article aims to discuss what endocrine disruptors do in the body, what some of their sources are, and how to avoid or minimize their effects on the body.
+This article discusses what endocrine disruptors do in the body, what some of their sources are, and how to avoid or minimize their effects on the body.

 Effects of Endocrine Disruptors

-The endocrine system can be able to release body hormones through its glands.
+The endocrine system can release body hormones through its glands.
 These hormones are like chemical messengers in the body once released.

-Meanwhile, the endocrine disruptors can copy and bind the hormone as well as the receptors.
-These are tiny objects, but they can have a massive influence on your health.
+Meanwhile, the endocrine disruptors can copy and bind the hormone and the receptors.
+These are tiny objects, but they can greatly influence your health.

 It can create a powerful, less powerful, or different response from the original hormone.
 Furthermore, endocrine disruptors can change the synthesis of hormones, binding, and transport.

-Endocrine disruptors are stable, and breaking down it can be challenging.
-It sticks around in the air, water, soil, and even the bodies for a long period.
+Endocrine disruptors are stable, and breaking them down can be challenging.
+They can remain in the air, water, soil, and even the bodies long.

-The hormonal system of the body is essential to overall function and health.
-If the endocrine disruptors modify it, one can be prone to stress, social problems, and sensory issues and can experience early onset of menarche.
+The hormonal system is essential to overall function and health.
+If endocrine disruptors modify it, one can be prone to stress, social problems, and sensory issues and experience the early onset of menarche.

 Also, endocrine disruptors can cause an altered testicular function, and they can even suppress testosterone synthesis, especially in men.